-The deferred capital contribution consists of 0.8% of the total MRDT revenues that is restricted for the purpose of building a new visitor centre in Tofino.
+The deferred capital contribution consists of 0.8% of the total MRDT revenues that is restricted for the purpose of paying the principal and interest on the loan to build the new visitor centre in Tofino.

-The total MRDT revenue was \$951,753 (2018 - \$572,318) which was used for the construction of the new visitor centre, completed during the year.
+The total MRDT revenue was \$1,279,384 (2019 - \$951,753) which was used for the construction of the new visitor centre, completed in the previous year.
 The amount was transferred to deferred capital contributions.
 The amount is being recognized as revenue at the same rate as the new visitor centre is being amortized.

-\Of the 3% MRDT collected from the guests of fixed roof accommodations,the Society receives 2.8% and the Province of BC retains 0.2% to fund the provincial Tourism Events Program.
+\Of the 3% MRDT collected from the guests of fixed roof accommodations, the Society receives 2.8% and the Province of BC retains 0.2% to fund the provincial Tourism Events Program.
 MRDT generated by online accommodation platforms, such as Airbnb, flows to the District of Tofino for affordable housing initiatives and is not included in these financial statements.